 No, we’re not talking about your fastest-finger responses on the latest game, but rather the pixel response rate which is built into your monitor.

 The nature of gaming monitors means that this is an absolute necessity.
 Your monitor is going to be subjected to fast-flicking images and if it can’t handle such change, it’s going to make for a very poor experience indeed.
+If you want more detailed review just check The Wired Shopper to select best gaming monitor.

 Usually, a monitor will be given a ‘gray to gray’ rating, which shows how long it takes for a pixel to progress from one shade to a different one.
 If you find a monitor with a 2 millisecond score in this regard you’ve struck gold, although most gamers find that a 4 millisecond response is perfectly acceptable as well.